 This 8-page article on Important Considerations for Clinical Development Programmes is for anyone embarking on the development of a new medicinal product.

-In this 9-page article, Quanticate outlines the issues that can arise in the planning of an Integrated Summary of Safety (ISS) and Integrated Summary of Effectiveness (ISE).
+Quanticate outlines the issues that can arise in the planning of an Integrated Summary of Safety (ISS) and Integrated Summary of Efficacy (ISE).

 This article outlines the considerations that need to be made at the planning stage, and how to make best use of emerging PK and safety data to enable informed decisions regarding study progression.